jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/Resource-Manage/Resource-List.md

 ## Preparatory Work

-Before creating a resource pool, it is deemed by default that the user has purchased Virtual Machines and other resources.
+If the user plans to create VM resource type, then before creating a resource pool, it is deemed by default that the user has purchased/subscribed Virtual Machines, Virtual Private Cloud and other resources;

+If the user plans to create K8S resource type, then before creating a resource pool, it needs to be deemed by default that the user has purchased/subscribed resources related to cloud K8S;

 ## Operation Steps